NVIDIA/NeMo/README.md

 The configuration used for the prompt learning needs to be defined in the `conf/config.yaml` file by modifying the `prompt_learning` parameter, which specifies the file to use for prompt learning purposes.
-The `run_prompt_learning` parameter must be set to `True` to run the prompt learning pipeline.
+The `prompt_learning` parameter must be included in `stages` to run the prompt learning pipeline.
 To prompt learning on `squad` task, set `prompt_learning` parameter to `gpt3/squad`, which can be found in `conf/prompt_learning/gpt3/squad.yaml`.

 ##### 5.10.1.1.
 Common